FuelLabs/fuelup/docs/src/concepts/how_fuelup_works.md

 and other executables installed in `~/.fuelup/bin` are actually not the real binaries but are all just symlinks to `fuelup` itself! `fuelup` contains logic to act as a [proxy] for the real binaries, so that it can change its behavior based on what component is being called.
-For example, this is how `fuelup` can switch between active toolchains.
+This is how `fuelup` can switch between toolchains.

 A common mistake is to directly move binaries into the `bin` directory, which would break the behavior of `fuelup`.